willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Nevertheless, our results align with others, indicating the presence of demographic compensation across forest trees [@bohner2020;@Yang2022].
 Furthermore, the estimated breadth of response to climate correlates with the range size (Figure S14), suggesting that the model captures information not explicitly included.

-Most of the variability in $\lambda$ was associated with local plot conditions captured by random effects, akin to previous studies [@Vanderwel2016a;@LeSquin2021].
+Most of the variability in $\lambda$ was associated with local plot conditions captured by random effects, consistent with previous studies [@Vanderwel2016a;@LeSquin2021;@itter2024making].
-This implies the influence of other determinants of demography beyond climate and competition.
+This pattern suggests that demographic variation is influenced by drivers beyond the climatic and competitive factors explicitly modeled here.
-For instance, at a local scale, soil nitrogen content [@Ibanez2018] and mixed mycorrhizal associations [@Luo2023] can enhance growth rates.
+At local scales, for instance, soil nitrogen availability [@Ibanez2018] and mixed mycorrhizal associations [@Luo2023] can enhance tree growth rates.
-At larger scales, events such as wildfires and insect outbreaks play crucial roles in forest dynamics and stand structure [@Franklin2002], causing synchronized mortality and altering stand composition and abundance.
+At broader spatial scales, disturbances such as wildfires and insect outbreaks play fundamental roles in shaping forest dynamics and stand structure [@Franklin2002], causing synchronized mortality and altering species composition and abundance.
+Similarly, three Pinus species across the United States exhibited structured spatial variation in mortality driven primarily by local disturbance agents rather than broad climatic gradients [@bauman2025mosaic].
-While we focused on quantifying the effect of climate and competition, other covariates may have greater importance in driving variance in demographic rates.
+Although our analyses focused on quantifying the effects of climate and competition, other covariates may contribute more strongly to variation in demographic rates.
-For instance, tree growth models showed improved estimates when accounting for extreme climatic events [@Sangines2017], and unusual drought events, rather than average precipitation, were the highest predictors of tree fecundity after temperature [@Clark2011].
+For instance, tree growth models show improved predictive performance when incorporating extreme climatic events [@Sangines2017], and drought extremes, rather than mean precipitation, were the strongest predictors of fecundity after temperature in several species [@Clark2011].

 ***$\lambda$ sensitivity to climate and competition***

-We found across all species that the sensitivity of $\lambda$ was higher for temperature, followed by conspecific competition.
+We found across all species that the sensitivity of $\lambda$ was highest for temperature, followed by conspecific competition.
-Studies examining the relative impacts of climate and competition on tree performance yield diverse outcomes.
+Previous studies assessing the relative effects of climate and competition on tree performance have reported contrasting results.
-For instance, while some suggest that competition has a higher effect on growth than climate [@GomezAparicio2011;@LeSquin2021], others find the opposite [@CopenhaverParry2016].
+For example, some studies suggest that competition exerts a stronger influence on growth than climate [@GomezAparicio2011; @LeSquin2021], whereas others report the opposite pattern [@CopenhaverParry2016].
-Furthermore, the relative effect between climate and competition can change between demographic components, where growth is more sensitive to competition while fecundity to climate [@Clark2011].
+Moreover, the relative importance of climate and competition can vary across demographic components, with growth often being more sensitive to competition and fecundity more sensitive to climate [@Clark2011].
+Indeed, five dominant tree species in Poland showed high sensitivity to climate, with fecundity declining under warming temperatures [@foest2025forest].

-This disparity may arise from a tendency to evaluate sensitivity to specific demographic rates rather than considering their integrated effects.
+These contrasting findings may partly arise because sensitivity is frequently evaluated for individual demographic rates rather than for their integrated effect on population growth.
-This is particularly critical since the population growth rate does not respond equally to all covariates.
+This is particularly critical since $\lambda$ does not respond equally to all demographic components.
-We performed additional sensitivity analyses, which revealed that $\lambda$ of most species are primarily sensitive to recruitment, followed by survival, with a relatively lower impact from growth (see Supplementary Material 3).
+Our additional sensitivity analyses revealed that $\lambda$ was most responsive to recruitment, followed by survival, with a comparatively smaller contribution from growth (see Supplementary Material 3).
+Given that recruitment tends to be more sensitive to temperature [@Clark2011; @foest2025forest], this greater elasticity of $\lambda$ to recruitment may explain why population growth rate is overall more sensitive to climate than to competition.

 Assessing climate sensitivity across the species range distribution revealed divergent responses.
 As species' performance responds nonlinearly to climate, lower sensitivity values to a climate covariate indicate that the species operates under optimal climate conditions, whereas higher sensitivity values suggest the species is deviating from its optimal climate condition.
 Overall, climate sensitivity (primarily driven by MAT) was higher at both the cold and hot range extremes.
 This implies that species coming from colder temperatures exhibit optimal performance towards their warmer range, and vice versa for species from hotter conditions.
 Interestingly, the demographic components driving higher sensitivity to climate at the cold and hot extremes differ.
-The recruitment and growth models primarily influenced sensitivity at the cold border, while the survival model dominated at the hot border (see Figure S19).
+The recruitment and growth models primarily influenced sensitivity at the cold border, while the survival and recruitment models dominated at the hot border, specially at high competition conditions (see Figure S22).
 Previous studies have indicated climate-constrained growth rates at the cold border for North American [@Ettinger2013] and European [@Kunstler2021] trees.
 Consistent with our results, a decrease in survival at the hot border was observed for European trees [@Kunstler2021], though not in eastern North America [@Purves2009].